PaulRBerg/hardhat-packager/README.md

 ## Tasks

-This plugin adds the _prepare:package_ task to Hardhat:
+This plugin adds the _prepare-package_ task to Hardhat:

 ```
 Prepares the contract artifacts and the TypeChain bindings for registry deployment